shelbyreins/TriviaGame/README.md

 - Git
 - Github
 - JavaScript
 - jQuery
 - setInterval

     ### Code Snippet
     This code illistrates the timer.
 The timer goes down by one second at a time for a total of 60 seconds.
-If the timer reaches zero seconds, the timer will stop and go populate the players score.
+If the timer reaches zero seconds, the timer will stop and populate the players score.

     <img src = "assets/images/TimerSnippet.png" width= "400px"/>